 Estimated output: 14,235 kWh per year, or an average of 39 kWh a day.

-With a possible return on investment of between 3 – 5 years, a 10kW solar power solution is now an attractive investment option for your home or business to significantly reduce your power bills and to run your home or business off renewable energy.
+With a possible return on investment of between 3 – 5 years, a 10kW solar power solution is now an attractive investment option for your home or business to significantly reduce your power bills and to run your home or business on renewable energy.

-We are Sydney’s Leading Solar Power Installer
+Request A Personalised 10kW Quote: We are Sydney’s Leading Solar Power Installer

 10kW Solar System Output

-The most important point to take away from this example, is that a 10kW system will almost never reach it’s peak output.
+The most important point to take away from this example is that a 10kW system will almost never reach its peak output.
 For that to happen, it has to be the right time of the day, the right time of the year, clear skies and not too hot.
 In this example, the system is installed on a tin roof with a very slight pitch of about 5 degrees.
 In Sydney, panels that are installed flat will be working at their peak efficiency during summer because the sun is so high in the sky.